Good pharmacovigilance practice (GPvP)

 The inspection team will ask for additional documentation during the inspection.
 They may also change the focus of the inspection if they suspect serious non-compliance.

 The team and inspection duration

 Inspection teams are comprised of between one to four inspectors, spending between two and five days on site.
-This can vary based on type of products marketed by the company, the complexity of the pharmacovigilance system and the type of inspection (for example routine, triggered, or requested by CHMP).
+This can vary based on the type of products marketed by the company, the complexity of the pharmacovigilance system and the type of inspection (for example routine or, triggered).

 Occasionally observers may also be present at our inspections.
-This may include representatives from MHRA Vigilance and Risk Management of Medicines (VRMM) and Enforcement Groups or other competent authority inspectorates.
+This may include representatives from the MHRA’s Vigilance and Risk Management of Medicines (VRMM) division and Enforcement Groups or other regulatory authority inspectorates.

 The PSMF is used as a tool in determining the resource required to perform the inspection, however this can be subject to change and inspections may be extended at short notice based on arising issues.